aishwarya-vinod-menon/aishwarya-vinod-menon/README.md

 ## 🛠️ Full-Stack Projects

 ### 1) Blank Mode (Browser Productivity Extension)
   **What it is:** A Chrome extension that transforms YouTube into a distraction-free, search-first experience by removing recommendation-heavy UI.

   **Impact:** Helps users focus by hiding Shorts, autoplay sections, and attention-grabbing suggestions.

-**Tech Stack:** JavaScript, HTML, CSS, Chrome Extension APIs, Manifest V3, MutationObserver, chrome.storage.local

 ### 2) Portfolio AI Assistant (RAG Chatbot)
   **What it is:** A full-stack AI assistant that answers questions using resume content, project details, PDFs, and GitHub information.

   **Impact:** Converts static profile data into an interactive conversational experience.

-**Tech Stack:** FastAPI, React, Python, ChromaDB, Sentence Transformers, Retrieval-Augmented Generation (RAG)

 ### 3) Information Retrieval Search Engine
   **What it is:** A custom search platform with crawling, indexing, and retrieval pipelines exposed through a searchable frontend.

   **Impact:** Demonstrates end-to-end search engineering from data ingestion to query-time relevance.

-**Tech Stack:** Apache Nutch, Apache Solr, Python, JavaScript, HTML, CSS

 ### 4) SQL Data Warehouse
   **What it is:** A layered data warehouse project built for analytics-ready querying and reporting.

   **Impact:** Organizes raw and transformed data into reliable models for decision-making.

-**Tech Stack:** SQL, ETL Pipelines, Data Modeling, Warehouse Design

 ## 💻 Tech Toolbox